-CE #5: Increase in Agency Rental Revenue Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+CE #5: Increase in Agency Rental Revenue Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
 Rental revenue in dollars (increase).
-Rental revenue prior to implementation of the activity \$11,250 Expected rental revenue after implementation of the activity \$32,550 Actual rental revenue of the activity \$36,103.
-The outcome exceeds the benchmark.
+Rental revenue prior to implementation of the activity \$11,250 Expected rental revenue after implementation of the activity \$32,550 Actual rental revenue of the activity \$26, 649.
+The outcome did not meet the benchmark.